cahyosubroto/sample-docs/docs/intro.md

 # Bitcoin Security for Cosmos and Beyond

-Let us learn about Babylon in this article. 🚀
+Let's learn about Babylon in this article. 🚀

 ## Babylon Overview